xpqz/documentation/windows-installation-and-configuration/docs/configuration-parameters/a-z/cmd-prefix-and-cmd-postfix.md

 These parameters defines strings within which operating system commands specified as the arguments to`⎕CMD` and`⎕SH` , and`)CMD` and`)SH` , are wrapped.
 Its purpose is to run the command arguments under a non-standard command shell.
 This applies to Windows only.

-See
-Language Reference Guide:

-Windows CommandWindows Command on page 1 for implementation details.
+See [Windows Command on page 1](../../../Language/System%20Functions/cmd.htm#cmd) for implementation details.